Can you have dental implants with bone loss?

 Most people who have dental implant treatment have strong enough jawbone to support them.
 However, can you have dental implants with bone loss?
-In some cases, however, enough bone loss has occurred that bone grafting is needed before an implant can be attached.
+In some cases, enough bone loss has occurred that bone grafting is needed before an implant can be attached.
 After viewing a dental CT scan of your mouth, an implant dentist will be able to identify the best course of action and see if you are a candidate for dental implants.
 Continue reading to learn more about bone grafting for dental implants.

 When is bone grafting needed?